BroganD1993/NorT/README.md

 A simple, in browser multiplayer Tron clone.

-Avoid the walls and the other players trail to win.
+Avoid the walls and the other player's trail to win.

 ## Controls